Self-similar real trees defined as fixed-points and their geometric properties: Proofs of the geometric properties

 \subsection{Lower bound on the Hausdorff dimension: Proof of Theorem~\ref{thm:main3}}

-In order to find good lower bounds on the Hausdorff dimension of a metric space $(S,d)$, one attempts to construct measures $\mu$ on its Borel $\sigma$-algebra such that $\mu(A)$ roughly behaves like $d(A)^s$ where $d(A)$ denotes the diameter of a set $A$ and $s$ is as high as possible.
-This can be quantified by the following expression relying on Frostman's Lemma: for a compact space $(S,d)$, we have

-where the first supremum ranges over all probability measures on $(S,d)$ and $B_r(x)$ is denotes the ball of radius $r$ around $x$ in $S$.

-For a real trees encoded by a function $f \in \Cex$, natural candidates for $\mu$ are push-forward measures $\mu^*_f := \mu^* \circ \pi_f^{-1}$ of measures $\mu^*$ on $[0,1]$ under the projection $\pi_f: [0,1] \to \sT_f$.
-In our setting, in the case $\mathcal R = \mathcal S $ which covers both examples in \eqref{eqe} and \eqref{eqZ}, it is intuitive that the Lebesgue measure on $[0,1]$, or, equivalently, the canonical measure on $\sT$, leads to an efficient choice.
-But when scaling factors in time and space are independent such as in example \eqref{eqH}, one first has to find an appropriate time-change of the unit interval in order to re-correlate the masses of fragments in the tree with the extent of distances in the corresponding subtrees.
-Such a time change is constructed in Proposition \ref{prop:time_change}.
-Furthermore, the measures constructed on the unit interval in this context are typically random; thus, one is led to build a pair of both the measure and the tree simultaneously.
+For a real tree $\sT_f$ with $f \in \Cex$, natural candidates for measures giving lower bounds on $\DimH(\sT_f)$ using the mass distribution principle \eqref{massdistributionprinciple} are the push-forward measures $\mu^*_f := \mu^* \circ \pi_f^{-1}$ of measures $\mu^*$ on $[0,1]$ under the surjection $\pi_f: [0,1] \to \sT_f$.
+In our setting, in the case $\cR = \cS $ which covers both examples in \eqref{eqe} and \eqref{eqZ}, it is intuitive that the Lebesgue measure on $[0,1]$, or, equivalently, the canonical measure on $\sT$, leads to an efficient choice.
+But when scaling factors in time and space are independent such as in example \eqref{eqH}, it turns out that one first has to find an appropriate time-change on the unit interval in order to re-correlate the masses of fragments in the tree with the extent of distances in the corresponding subtrees.
+Time-changes constructed in this context are typically random, and one is led to construct the pair ``tree+time-change'' simultaneously.
 It is this situation in which the almost sure construction in Section~\ref{sec:construction_as} turns out especially useful.